ginatrapani/narrowthegap/README.md

 # Narrow the Gap

 A single-serving web site displays the wage gap between men and women in the United States on a per-occupation basis.
-All factoids based on data provided by the U.S. Bureau of Labor Statistics.
+Statements based on data provided by the [U.S. Bureau of Labor Statistics](http://www.bls.gov/cps/cpsaat39.htm).
 See it in action at
 [https://narrowthegap.co](https://narrowthegap.co).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).